14 March 2023 Handheld Weirds 8

-The Unknown is a new selection of Algernon Blackwood’s nature writing and his reflections on the art of fiction, consisting of essays and supernatural short stories.
-Each essay speaks to the stories, helping the reader understand more of Blackwood’s thinking about animals and humanity, the furthest peaks and the heavy weight of snow on the boots, and the lure of the impossible when it appears at night, on ice, in the moonlight.
+The Unknown is a new selection of Algernon Blackwood’s supernatural writing and his reflections on the art of fiction, consisting of essays and supernatural short stories.
+Blackwood reveals his thinking about gods, reincarnation and humanity, the furthest peaks and the heavy weight of snow on the boots, and the lure of the impossible when it appears at night, on ice, in the moonlight.

 Our books are available in bookshops worldwide: please ask your bookshop to order our books through Ingram Publishing Services.